Quick Look at Your Child's First Firearm

 3. Crickett .22LR

-This .22LR rifle is a great choice for a child to learn to shoot on.
-It has a key lock feature which allows the gun to be completely locked up and unusable.
+This .22LR rifle is a great choice for a child to learn to shoot with.
+It has a key lock feature, which allows the gun to be completely locked up and unusable.

 This is a great safety feature that will prevent unwanted use of the gun.
 Just be sure to keep the keys with you in case you accidentally press the lock.